Can You Freeze Bread?

 - Bread with fillings or toppings (like garlic bread) may have texture changes in those additions.

-- Previously frozen bread should not be refrozen as quality degrades significantly.
+- Previously frozen bread should not be refrozen as quality degrades significantly, similar to refreezing thawed meat.